The working week must not exceed:

 Vacation, Holiday, Sunday Pay

-Vacation must be paid in cash, either before the vacation or before the end of the year if no vacation has been taken.
+Vacation must be paid to full time employees in cash, either before the vacation or before the yeah's end if no vacation was taken.

 The vacation pay must equal required number of vacation days of salary plus an additional 25% of the amount (vacation premium)..